xregistry/spec/core/spec.md

 - If the entity can not be found, then an HTTP `404 Not Found` error MUST be generated

-The following query parameters MUST be supported by servers:
+The following query parameter MUST be supported by servers:
 - `epoch`<br>
   The presence of this query parameter indicates that the server MUST check to ensure that the `epoch` value matches the entity's current `epoch` value